Millennial AI

 Weeks 2-4

-Based on the audit, we design a data architecture that fits your scale, budget, and team capabilities.
+We design a data architecture that fits your scale, budget, and team.
 Warehouse structure (dimensional modeling, schema design).
 Pipeline architecture (batch vs. streaming, orchestration, error handling).
-Transformation layer (business logic, metric definitions, data quality checks).
-Consumption layer (BI tool selection, dashboard architecture, access controls).
-Every metric is defined once, documented, and approved by the business owner.
-No more three departments reporting different revenue numbers.
-We design for your current volume but build for 10x growth.
+Transformation layer (business logic, metric definitions, quality checks).
+Consumption layer (BI tool, dashboards, access controls).
+Every metric gets defined once, documented, and approved by the business owner.
+Designed for current volume, built for 10x growth.

 Deliverable: Data architecture document, warehouse schema design, pipeline specifications, metric definitions dictionary, and BI tool recommendation